 Ultrasound does not use ionizing radiation, and is generally described as a ‘safe test’, meaning that patients can undergo sonography with confidence and without concern.
 Though ultrasound is capable of ‘heating’ soft tissue, modern ultrasound equipment does not utilise power levels of sufficient intensity to make this heat damaging.
 Rather, ultrasound is a versatile imaging modality capable of detecting a wide variety of soft tissue conditions.

-At Heart of England, our ultrasound team carry out a wide array of ultrasound scans using excellent equipment.
+At Heartlands, Good Hope, Solihull Hospitals, Community Services and Birmingham Chest Clinic part of University Hospitals Birmingham NHS Foundation Trust, our ultrasound team carry out a wide array of ultrasound scans using excellent equipment.
 We’re proud of our dedicated team of specialists and their high level of experience and expertise, and a number of our sub-specialities make use of this modality in imaging.

 In imaging across the trust we use various state of the art ultrasound scanners, including the GE Logiq E9 and Toshiba Aplio 500.
 The obstetric department is equipped with the GE Voluson range of machines.

 The trust actively promotes role extension with Radiologists continually advancing interventional ultrasound.
 We also have sonographers that can perform an extensive range of ultrasound procedures normally performed by radiologists, including musculo-skeletal and thyroid examinations, along with some ultrasound-guided interventional procedures such as Hickman line insertions and breast biopsies.